This box contains instructions on how to use the website to the right.

 This will give you a list of meta analyses written on eyewitness identification.

-A Literature review is a summary and synthesis of published studies in a specific research area, providing new interpretation of material or tracing history and progression of the field.
-A literature review can be on its own or will be present in academic research papers, and are good for getting an overview of a topic as well as establishing credibility for an author of a research paper including a literature review.
+A literature review is a summary and synthesis of published studies in a specific research area, providing new interpretation of material or tracing history and progression of the field.

 What is a meta-analysis?

 You will need to conduct a search in PsycINFO to answer the following question.

 How many Meta-analyses are there on the topic of eyewitness identification in the PsycINFO database?

 Locate this article: "Memory strength and lineup presentation moderate effects of administrator influence on mistaken identifications".
 (It is in your list of search results).

 Who is the one of authors of this article?